DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

   * createdDate `string`: The creation date of the armTemplate.
   * description `string`: The description of the ARM template.
   * displayName `string`: The display name of the ARM template.
+  * enabled `boolean`: Whether or not ARM template is enabled for use by lab user.
   * icon `string`: The URI to the icon of the ARM template.
   * parametersValueFilesInfo `array`: File name and parameter values information from all azuredeploy.*.parameters.json for the ARM template.
     * items [ParametersValueFileInfo](#parametersvaluefileinfo)